mariokerciku/wiki-daprworkshop/Lab-06-Using-Secret-Store-building-block.md

 Run the application again to check that the new value from the secrets file of the store is actually used.

-You should see the output in the log of the catalog service.
+You should see the output in the log of the catalog service after refreshing the home page of the GloboTicket website.

 ```
 info: GloboTicket.Catalog.Repositories.EventRepository[0]